aonsager/aonsager.github.io/_posts/2025-05-01-internet-in-a-box.md

 archive:
 slash:
 blurb: Internet-in-a-Box acts as a Wi-Fi hotspot for remote locations, with information preloaded to serve the community.
-Wikipedia, eBooks, online courses, medical, the possibilities are endless.
+Wikipedia, eBooks, online courses, medical reference material, the possibilities are endless.
 ---